 For the purposes of this work, 'social entrepreneurs' are individuals who set up ventures which address social issues, create positive change, or reinvest some profit from those ventures for social good.

-We are working with the social-enterprise charity UnLtd to create a culture of social entrepreneurship across the higher education sector.
-This follows on from our successful pilot project with UnLtd.
+We continue to work with the social-enterprise charity UnLtd to create a culture of social entrepreneurship across the higher education sector.
+This follows on from our successful pilot project in 2009 and the HE Support Programme which was launched in 2012 with UnLtd.

-UnLtd will work with the selected HEIs over an 18 month period to develop their support structures into effective and embedded systems which make it easier for social entrepreneurs to start-up and thrive.
+UnLtd will work with the selected HEIs over an 18 month period to develop their support structures and networks that will include potential members such as other universities, further education colleges, along with public and private sector organisations and the social enterprise sectors.

 From 2009 and 2011, HEFCE and UnLtd worked together on a pilot phase of work.